Official New Hampshire website

 Arts Partners

 The State Arts Council works with a wide variety of non-arts organizations that become our “arts partners.”
-Examples are public and private schools; community and social service organizations; historical societies; history and farm museums; agricultural fairs; town libraries; main street programs; municipalities; and health care and nursing facilities.
+Examples are public and private schools; community and social service organizations; historical societies; history and farm museums; agricultural fairs; town libraries; main street programs; municipalities; and health care and correctional facilities.
 The competitive grant opportunities listed in this portal are designed to help our arts partners provide arts for all New Hampshire citizens and in this way enrich New Hampshire’s quality of life and economy.

-FY2014 Competitive Grants:
+FY2025 Competitive Grants:

 Artist Residencies in Schools (AIR) – Matching grants to bring professional artists into schools for in-depth residencies for the benefit of students, teachers and the community.

-General Project Grants – Matching grants to support a wide variety of arts projects and activities in communities throughout the state to build more culturally and economically vibrant communities.
+Arts for Community Engagement – Matching grants to support a wide variety of arts projects and activities in communities throughout the state to build more culturally and economically vibrant communities.

 nh nh.gov | privacy policy | accessibility policy